 To the thoughtful individual the atomic bomb only represents the possibility of the destruction of a physical body, which in nature and in the universe is not of sovereign importance; the important thing is the thing which is within that body, the life which is growing up and evolving through time and space.
 That life is indestructible.
-The simple solution to the challenge of the atomic bomb, the answer, lies in

-HORIZON our final recognition of the great philosophical doctrines of reincarnation and have within ourselves untouched and karma taught by the wise since the beunknown dimensions of release.
-Within ginning of time.
-We now need to recourselves are powers greater than any ognize the doctrine of recurrent life other power we know, because after all or lives and realize that the thing that is growing within us requires experience, and can not be affected adversely or retarded greatly by any device of science.
+The simple solution to the challenge of the atomic bomb, the answer, lies in our final recognition of the great philosophical doctrines of reincarnation and karma taught by the wise since the beginning of time.
+We now need to recognize the doctrine of recurrent life or lives and realize that the thing that is growing within us requires experience, and can not be affected adversely or retarded greatly by any device of science.
 The individual as an individual may be physically annihilated, but the individual as life, intelligence, progress in nature, is indestructible.
 Body can be destroyed, but the growth, progress, integrity, wisdom and perfection of the life within that body is indestructible, and man has already died a thousand times trying to learn to live as well as he does now.
 He may have to die many more times before he can learn how to live.
 Nature presenting these terrific challenges to our consciousness is demanding from us wisdom and vision.
 The only way human beings can protect themselves at this time from the possible destruction of their life pattern by the new pattern of atomic energy is to recognize that this energy in no way affects the great foundation of integrity which is the basis of life.